Experience Engineering at UC San Diego

 UCSD Jacobs School of Engineering

-We have reserved only 4 seats for Extension students.
+We have reserved only 8 seats for Extension students.
 Candidates enrolling in this course will have the unique opportunity to take a campus course without being a UC San Diego matriculated student.
+REGISTRATION FOR SUMMER 2020 opens on May 1st.

 It’s one thing to learn about computer vision, machine learning, control systems, neural networks and tools like Python and TensorFlow in lectures, books or videos.
 It’s another to learn these skills by actually using them to build and test small autonomous vehicles.
 That’s what students are doing in a hands-on engineering class at the Jacobs School of Engineering at the University of California San Diego.